DomainDrivenArchitecture/ddaArchitecture/en/10_backup/40_architecture/realization.md

 #### Manual Restore

-* A restore script needs the common prefix of the restore files as parameters
+* a restore script needs the common prefix of the restore files as a parameter
-  * Example call for the following restore (common prefix: "dda-myBackup \ _"):
+* example call for the following restore (common prefix: "dda-myBackup \ _"):
     * Dda-myBackup\_file\_2015-08-09_05-14-08.tgz
     * Dda-myBackup\_mysql\_2015-08-09_05-14-08.sql
 * /usr/lib/dda-[app-name]/myBackup\_restore.sh dda-myBackup\_
-* The Restore script uses the state with the latest time stamp
+* the Restore script uses the state with the latest time stamp
-* Restart the server after restoring
+* the server is to be restarted after the restore